temken/DarkART/README.md

 - [libphysica](https://github.com/temken/libphysica)
 - [openmp](https://www.openmp.org/)

-The *libphysica* library will be downloaded and built automatically using CMake.
+The *libphysica* and *libconfig* libraries will be downloaded and built automatically using CMake (if not already installed).
 The other libraries need to be installed beforehand.

 <details><summary>Installation of dependencies</summary>